 Q: Can I place my child on a team with my neighbor’s or friend’s child, or with a specific coach, for transportation purposes or any other reason?

-A: Not unless they play in Foal or Shetland Divisions(tee ball).
-In Foal or Shetland, you can request it in the comments section during registration and then contact the respective Player Agent and make these requests.
+In Foal, Shetland, or Shetland Softball divisions, you can request it in the comments section during registration and then contact the respective Player Agent and make these requests.
 While not guaranteed (due to the need to even out teams age-wise, etc.), the Player Agent will make every effort to place your player(s) on the team that you request, and normally can.
-In all other age divisions the rules forbid honoring this request and there are no exceptions, not even for sharing rides.
-The intent of this rule is to make the draft process as fair as possible.

 Q: My child barely misses the age cut-off date to move up; can he/she do so since they are so close to the date?